The-SMTSci/FlexSpec1/docs/source/index.rst

 .. figure:: images/FS1_Assembly_with_Baffle.jpeg

    CAD Layout for optical components of the FlexSpec 1.

+The spectroscopist wants what they want.
+The spectrograph gives what it will.
+One must strike the Faustian bargain that may only be paid with the coin of credibility.
+Choose wisely.

+The FlexSpec1 (FS1) spectrograph grew out of a segmented analysis of the entire impact on a spectrum starting with the Source signal; through a telescope's optical tube assembly (OTA); through the focal plane;
+through the spectrograph; and into the sensor.
+This article limits all variables from the Source to the OTA to one parameter: the `Parallactic Angle`_.

+to those involving the impact of the atmosphere (parallactic angle), the effective focal length of the main OTA, and relationship of the OTA to the device injecting a calibration lamp signal (Herein the Kzin ring).

+Only the flux distortions taking place between the Source (a Star, Planet, Calibration Lamp) are considered up to the

 Ramifications of 3D printing leading to FlexSpec 1 (FS1):
 Introducing the Flexible Spectrograph I